 by Tamirace Fakhoury, Lebanese American University

-This presentation will unpack the following questions: how have some of Lebanon’s key governance actors cooperated and clashed on the issue of refugee return?
+This presentation unpacked the following questions: how have some of Lebanon’s key governance actors cooperated and clashed on the issue of refugee return?
 How have they capitalized on the politics of return to maximize their gains in the context of Lebanon’s political system, and in the Syrian conflict more broadly?
 And how do their fragmented refugee return agendas paradoxically “cohere” in constituting and serving state authority?

 The presentation argues that various sites of authority have drawn on the politics of refugee repatriation as a “balance-of-power” game.
 More specifically, they have sought to use it as bargaining leverage for alliance formation and external recognition in the context of Syria’s conflict, and for acquiring popularity in Lebanon’s divided politics.
 The presentation further argues that the Lebanese state, rather than being a weak actor, thrives on these fragmented agendas to reach some policy objectives such as avoiding international pressure to develop norms related to refugee return.
 In so doing, the presentation debunks the claim that actors’ disparate refugee return agendas merely reflect fractured politics.
 Rather, it explores how dispersed agendas over the return of displaced individuals are rooted in war imaginaries, and intricate relationships of power underpinning and constituting state authority.
 These agendas further reflect broader geopolitical and historical tensions at the heart of state formation and of the Middle East regional system.